What is Lewis Hamilton's net worth?

 Lewis Hamilton’s net worth as a Formula 1 champion

-Lewis Hamilton’s journey as a racing driver started in 1993 at the tender age of eight when his dad started taking him to karting events.
-As a 10-year-old winning another trophy, Hamilton approached Ron Dennis, McLaren’s team principal, and told him that he wanted to race for his team when he was older.
-In 1998, Hamilton signed to the McLaren driver development program and, in 2007, he entered the world of Formula 1 as a driver for the team.
+Lewis Hamilton’s journey as a racing driver started in 1993 at the age of eight when his dad started taking him to karting events.
+Then, as a 10-year-old trophy-winner, Hamilton approached Ron Dennis, McLaren’s founder and (then) team principal, and told him that he wanted to race for his team when he was older.
+In 1998, Hamilton signed to the McLaren driver development program and, in 2007, he entered the world of Formula One as a driver for the team.

-After enjoying one of the best debut seasons by any driver ever, Hamilton signed a five-year contract worth £35.8million.
-He won his first F1 World Championship in 2008, becoming the youngest champion in history and the first British champion since Damon Hill in 1996.
+After enjoying one of the best debut seasons by any driver ever, Hamilton signed a five-year contract with McLaren worth £35.8million.
+He won his first F1 World Championship in 2008, becoming the youngest winner in history and the first British champion since Damon Hill in 1996.

-In 2013, he signed a three-year contract with Mercedes-AMG Petronas for nearly $83 million, with a salary of $27.6 million per year
+In 2013, Hamilton made a shock decision to quit McLaren and signed a three-year contract with Mercedes-AMG Petronas for nearly $83 million, with a salary of $27.6 million per year.
+While many initially questioned this move, it ended up working in Hamilton’s favour.
+He went on to dominate the 2014 F1 season and ultimately won the championship.

 He won five more titles between 2015 and 2020, equalling Michael Schumacher’s previously unbeaten record of seven F1 World Driver Championship titles.
 In 2021, Hamilton extended his Mercedes deal, which earned him $57 million in the following year according to Forbes.
 Hamilton overtook David Beckham to become Britain’s richest sportsperson in 2022.

 The 2022 season saw a major regulation change that resulted in Red Bull and Max Verstappen dominating the sport.
-Hamilton had a major dry spell, failing to win a race from 2021 until 2024, the British Grand Prix at Silverstone.
+Hamilton failed to win a race from 2021 up until the 2024 British Grand Prix at Silverstone.
 He marked another high point in his partnership with Mercedes by winning his final home race with the team.

-Earlier in 2024, in an unprecedented move that sent shockwaves through the racing world, Hamilton announced that he would be parting ways with Mercedes and joining Ferrari, the oldest surviving Formula 1 team, on a multi-year contract.
-This announcement saw Ferrari’s stock price surge by nearly $7 billion.
-Hamilton’s net worth is also expected to be significantly boosted by the move.
-According to PlanetF1, Hamilton’s pay packet could be around $87 million.
+Earlier in 2024, in an unprecedented move that sent shockwaves through the racing world, Hamilton announced that he would be parting ways with Mercedes and joining Ferrari on a multi-year contract.
+This announcement saw Ferrari’s stock price soar by more than 10%, while its market capitalisation nearly hit $7 billion, Autosport reported.

 Lewis Hamilton as a cultural icon

-Hamilton has also made several high-profile investments, such as jointly purchasing fashion magazine W, becoming the ambassador for luxury watch company IWC and part-owning NFL team Denver Broncos.
+Hamilton has made several high-profile investments, such as jointly purchasing fashion magazine W, becoming an ambassador for the luxury watch company IWC and part-owning NFL team Denver Broncos.

-He launched Team X44, which competed in an off-road electric SUV racing series, until withdrawing the team in 2023.
-In October 2022, he started his own production company, Dawn Apollo Films, whose upcoming projects include a film about Formula 1 starring Brad Pitt.
+He launched Team X44, which competed in an off-road electric SUV racing series, until withdrawing from the team in 2023.
+In October 2022, he started his own production company, Dawn Apollo Films, whose upcoming project includes F1, a film about Formula One starring Brad Pitt, with a budget of approximately $300 million.
+The film is set to release in June 2025.

 His other work includes featuring on a song by Christina Aguilera under the pseudonym XNDA, voicing an animated version of himself in the TV series Tooned, making appearances in Cars 2 and Cars 3, and producing several films and documentaries.

-As well as getting to drive some of the fastest cars for his day job, Hamilton boasts an impressive private collection of luxury cars, including a £2.2 million LaFerrari Aperta, a £4 million 1966 Shelby Cobra and a £1.1 million 1967 Ford Mustang Shelby GT500.
+As well as getting to drive some of the fastest cars for his day job, Hamilton boasts an impressive private collection of luxury cars.
+According to PlanetF1, his collection includes a £2.2 million LaFerrari Aperta, a £4 million 1966 Shelby Cobra and a £1.1 million 1967 Ford Mustang Shelby GT500.

 He founded Mission 44 (named after his racing number) – a youth charity pushing for more inclusivity in the racing world.
 This initiative is supported by F1 through apprenticeships and professional development schemes to facilitate careers in science, technology, engineering, and mathematics (STEM) and motorsport.